mvhirsch/api-docs/overview/authentication.md

 ## API Key
 A single consumer-key is generated for each user which is passed as a parameter with every API resource that uses this type. **Used with all GET Resources**

-Authentication is perform by using your private account API Key.
+Authentication is performed by using your private account API Key.
 You can generate API keys [here](#). @TODO

 Authentication can be done in three different ways: